RUCOGS/rucogs-infrastructure-docs/docs/devops/hosting.md

 It's recommended to host the server on Linode, since their cheapest option is a `Nanode`, which charges $5 a month.

+!!! note

+    Currently, the club hosts the backend on a Nanode under a Linode account registered with the rutgerscogs@gmail.com account.
+If you're the current webmaster, please ensure you have access to this account.

 ## Service Management

 First you need to get the built files for the backend and discord bot onto your server.
 If your server is powerful enough, you can clone the repository onto the the server itself and then run a build there.
 Otherwise, you can build them locally on your machine, and then upload them to the server.